Floods inflict grievous blow on frail Balkan economies

 Two decades after the wars that tore apart Yugoslavia and put much of the region on Western financial life support, Serbia and Bosnia must again look to Europe for the money to recover from days of devastating floods.

-In Bosnia alone, forecasts of the damage top 1 billion euros (810 million pounds).
+In Bosnia alone, forecasts of the damage top 1 billion euros ($1.37 billion).
 Given the destruction inflicted on agricultural land and the energy network, imports are set to rise, impacting economic growth and inflation.
 Food prices could soar.

 Estimating the damage in Bosnia at 1.3 billion euros, or roughly 10 percent of national output, Raiffeisen Bank said on Tuesday its forecast of 1.5 percent economic growth this year was under pressure.